 Superfund Is Not the Way to Regulate Bulk Terminal Firefighting Foam

 • Join

-Think Tank is the blog of the International Liquid Terminals Association that highlights the liquid terminal industry and its importance to the U.S. and world economy.
+Think Tank is the blog of the International Liquid Terminals Association, which highlights the liquid terminal industry and its importance to the U.S. and world economies.

+Superfund Is Not the Way to Regulate Bulk Terminal Firefighting Foam